piroor/popupalt/migration-story.md

     After:
     <img src="dog.jpg" alt="(a photo of a dog)" title="(a photo of a dog)">:

-As the result, most codes were successfully separated from the main script (which is executed in the chrome process) to [a frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) (executed in the content process), and [the main script became just a loader for the frame script.](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/modules/popupalt.js)
+As the result, most codes were successfully separated from the main script (executed in the chrome process) to [a frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) (executed in the content process), and [the main script became just a loader for the frame script.](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/modules/popupalt.js)

-Possibly you may not need to migrate your addon for e10s, because your addon will become e10s friendly after successful migration to WebExtensions.
+You may not need to migrate your addon for e10s for now, because your addon will become e10s friendly after successful migration to WebExtensions.
-*But you still must isolate your codes from Firefox's internal functions.*
+*But you still need to isolate your codes from Firefox's internal operation flow.*
-We XUL/XPCOM-based addon authors know Firefox's internal implementation deeply, so sometimes we think like a developer of Firefox itself and try to implement an addon just like a "patch".
+We XUL/XPCOM-based addon authors know Firefox's internal implementation deeply, so sometimes we think like a developer of Firefox and try to implement an addon just like a "patch".
-However, in WebExtensions world we are not allowed to access low level internal implementations of Firefox itself.
+However, in WebExtensions world we are not allowed to access internal opeartions of Firefox itself.
-*Please forget your existing knowledge about inside of Firefox* - now you must think how to get what you want only via standard Web APIs and WebExtensions APIs.
+*Please forget your existing knowledge about inside of Firefox* - now you must think how to get what you want only via public APIs.
-In other workds, you must change your mind from "how to inject my *operations* into the operations flow of Firefox itself?" to "how to reuse Firefox's known behavior and get *the result* what I really want, only with existing APIs?"
+In other workds, you must change your mind from "how to *inject my operations* into the operations flow of Firefox itself partially?" to "how to reuse Firefox's known behavior and get *the result* what I really want, only with public APIs?"

 (Yes, if your addon strongly depends on Firefox's internal functions, then you have to wait new standard Web APIs or Web Extensions APIs.
 Most of my addons are here.)